 Brown maple furniture is very popular—in fact brown maple is one of the most popular wood types on DutchCrafters.
 But many people ask, what is brown maple?
 This video answers that question, with brown maple pros and cons and all you need to know about brown maple wood furniture.
 Maple furniture makes a great choice for furniture of all rooms and styles.

-Brown maple dining room furniture, such as a brown maple table or island or brown maple chair, highlights the unique and distinctive maple wood grain.
-A brown maple bed and other brown maple bedroom furniture showcases the strength and durability of the wood.
-It is one of the softer hardwoods, it still far surpasses the quality of cheaper softwoods and holds up well to heavy use.
+Brown maple dining room furniture, such as a brown maple table, island or chair, highlights the unique and distinctive maple wood grain.
+Brown maple beds and brown maple bedroom furniture showcase the strength and durability of the wood.
+Though it is one of the softer hardwoods, it still far surpasses the quality of cheaper softwoods and holds up well to heavy use.
 If this gets you thinking about where you could use a brown maple piece in your home, you’re not alone!
 This distinctive wood is best for shoppers who want a unique piece of furniture with irregular woodgrain.

 Is brown maple the right hardwood for me?
 Let’s look at some of the distinctives of brown maple wood.
 Brown maple is not a type of tree.
 Rather, it’s the lumber taken from the heartwood: the center of maple trees.
 Hard maple, by contrast, is sapwood taken from the outer section of the log.